thedeeno/suitable/README.md

 # Continuous Integration

-The following command will run all unit and acceptance tests and exit with 0 on PASS and 1 on FAIL
+The following command will run all unit and acceptance tests and exit with 0 or 1 on PASS or FAIL respectively.

     ./script/ci